scoutapp/cybersecurity/BUSINESS.md

-# Xenon Business Description
+# ScoutAPM Business Description

 ## Overview

-Xenon operates a portfolio of SaaS applications.
-Each application customizes this overview to reflect their particular operation.
+[ScoutAPM](ScoutApp.com) is an application performance monitoring service made for application developers.
+We help our business customers create faster applications that delight their end users.

 ## Support